keithbsmiley-other/emilysite/_posts/2020-11-13-plant-based-diets.md

 A complete protein is a protein that has all nine essential amino acids.
 You are most likely to find complete proteins in animal-based proteins: fish, poultry, meat, dairy products, and eggs.

 An incomplete protein contains some, but not all, essential amino acids.
-Most grains, like rice, are too low in lysine to be considered complete, however, beans are higher in lysine.
+Most grains, like rice, are too low in lysine to be considered complete; however, legumes like beans are higher in lysine.
 Badda.
 Bing.
 Badda.
 Boom.
 You’ve got all the essential amino acids.
 Plant-based foods such as this are commonly referred to as complementary proteins.[^12]

-And here’s where it gets really crazy: You don’t even have to eat rice and beans in the same meal (but I mean c’mon, a veggie burrito is where it’s at).
+Want to know something really cool?
+You don’t even have to eat rice and beans in the same meal (but I mean c’mon, a veggie burrito is where it’s at).
 It’s less about what you eat in one meal, and more about what you eat over the course of the day.

 So here is where, for me anyway, being a vegan or vegetarian would get extremely complicated.
 You have to be so incredibly cognizant of what you eat.
 You really need to know what are plant-based complete proteins and what are plant-based complimentary proteins.
-It’s also helpful to keep track of what you’ve eaten all day to ensure you get all of the protein your body requires (we’ll talk protein RDAs in a bit).
+It’s also helpful to keep track of what you’ve eaten all day to ensure you get all of the amino acids your body requires (we’ll talk protein RDAs in a bit).
+That's just a lot to think about on a daily basis.

 I’m not saying it’s impossible.
 Obviously, it’s not.
+People do it successfully all the time.
 I’m not even saying it’s *that* hard when you really get it down.
 But the barrier of entry is pretty high for those that don’t know much about nutrition.

-### Plant-Based Complete Proteins:
+### Examples of Plant-Based Complete Proteins:
 -  Quinoa
 - Soy
 - Buckwheat